auriane-str/SpikeNet2/README.md

 There are two ways to run the SpikeNet2 model.

 1- If you want to run the model directly from MATLAB, you can use the `import from python` code.
-This code calls the `pour_matlab.py` Python script, which runs the model and returns the predictions to MATLAB.

-For this method, the `export_and_reordered` for the channel reordering step.

-2- You can also use the `import from python2` code.
 This code calls the `for_matlab.py` Python script, which runs the model and returns the predictions to MATLAB.

 For this method use `reorderedfonction` for the channel reordering step.

 These functions are part of the original SpikeNet2 implementation and should already be available when downloading the SpikeNet2 GitHub repository.

-The first method is faster than the second because processes a larger number of windows.
+2- You can also use the `import from python2` code.
+This code calls the `for_matlab.py` Python script, which runs the model and returns the predictions to MATLAB.

+For this method, the `export_and_reordered` for the channel reordering step.

 The second method is the original method provided by SpikeNet2, while the first method has been modified and adapted to make it faster and easier to use directly from MATLAB.